encode/uvicorn/docs/settings.md

 * `--lifespan <str>` - Set the Lifespan protocol implementation. **Options:** *'auto', 'on', 'off'.* **Default:** *'auto'*.
 * `--h11-max-incomplete-event-size <int>` - Set the maximum number of bytes to buffer of an incomplete event.
 Only available for `h11` HTTP protocol implementation. **Default:** *'16384'* (16 KB).

-!!! note
-    The `--no-server-header` flag doesn't have effect on the WebSockets implementations.

 ## Application Interface